n-szulc/fingeRNAt/README.md

 Therefore, **the interactions are represented in a unified fashion, thus allowing for easy high-throughput computational analysis**, as they provide a full picture of all interactions within the complex.

-## What are the Structural Interaction Fingerprint (SIFt) applications?

-* Machine Learning
-* Clustering
-* Comparison of interaction modes

 # Installation

 Recommended fingeRNAt usage is in conda environment.